Ways to Improve Productivity by Breathing Easier

 - Close both nostrils again, then wait for a second.

 - Open the left nostril, then breathe out.

 - Wait for a second before you breathe in again.

 Coherent breathing, also called resonant breathing, is another perfect way of eliminating anxiety and boosting focus.
 You can try it by following these instructions:

 - Lie down in a comfortable position, then close your eyes.

-- Inhale gently through your nose while your mouth is closed.
-Breathe in for six seconds and make sure you do not fill your lungs completely.
+- Inhale gently through the nose while keeping your mouth closed.
+Inhale for six seconds but don’t fill your lungs completely.

 - Repeat the cycle for about ten minutes.

 Whenever you’re feeling totally unmotivated and overwhelmed, try these work from home productivity tips.
 Observe yourself and see if the breathing exercises help you stay calm, focused, and more productive.

 Make it a habit to include breathing exercises as an activity entry when using a task tracking app like Traqq.
 Additionally, if you are an employer and are having difficulties managing remote employees, Traqq may be just what you need!